ikmb/exome-seq/README.md

 * Effect prediction with VEP (EnsEMBL86) and Annovar (2017)

+## Installing the pipeline

+To install this pipeline, simply clone the repository to a location on RZCluster:

+`git clone git@git.ikmb.uni-kiel.de:bfx-core/NF-diagnostics-exome.git`

+To update the code, run git update inside of the local clone:

+`git update`

+The pipeline is set up to work on RZCluster using the IKMB module system.
+Please make sure that you have set up this environment before launching a pipeline ru$

 ## Valid assemblies

 The pipeline currently (officially) supports two genome assemblies - the "full" hg19 assembly from the GATK resource bundle and a stripped-down version that removes